Why we Hired Good Company Consulting

 For the last few years, at the end of the third quarter, we have sat down together as a team and set our goals for the upcoming year.

 Personally, professionally, politically … nothing was off the table.

 So come 2021, our goal is to do just that.
-Monthly, Jamie and I are bringing in an outside resource to educate us, provide new insight, new perspectives, education, and help our team develop and grow.
-Not just professionally but personally too.
+Monthly, Jamie and I are bringing in an outside resource to educate us, provide new insights, new perspectives, education, and help our team develop and grow.
+Not just professionally, but personally too.